Auth API Validation Checks

 Galileo checks whether the CVV matches the hashed CVV in the Galileo system.
 There are three possible CVV values to match, depending on how the card information was acquired:

 • CVV3 — This code is cryptographically generated by a contactless transaction and verified by the issuer.
-When this CVV does not match, Galileo returns 05 (do not honor) and arqc: F.
+When this CVV does not match, Galileo returns arqc: F with the response code.

 3-D Secure